 Return objectives and risk parameters: The Trust has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the Trust must hold in perpetuity or for a donorspecified period(s) as well as Management-designated funds.
-Under this policy, as approved by the Management, the endowment assets are invested following the Trust's guidelines as determined by Management in consultation with the Trust's Investment Committee.
-The endowments are paid a rate determined by Management in consultation with the Board of Trustees.
+Endowment assets include those assets of donor-restricted funds that the Trust must hold in perpetuity or for a donor-specified period(s) as well as management-designated funds.
+Under this policy, as approved by the management, the endowment assets are invested following the Trust's guidelines as determined by management in consultation with the Trust's Investment Committee.
+The endowments are paid a rate determined by management in consultation with the Board of Trustees.

-Strategies employed for achieving objectives: To satisfy its long-term rate-of-return objectives of the endowments invested per the Trust's guidelines as determined by Management, the Trust employs a return strategy of utilizing the internal earning rate as set by Management based on market rates.
+Strategies employed for achieving objectives: To satisfy its long-term rate-of-return objectives of the endowments invested per the Trust's guidelines as determined by management, the Trust employs a return strategy of utilizing the internal earning rate as set by management based on market rates.

-Spending policy and how the investment objectives relate to spending policy: The Trust has a policy of appropriating for distribution the interest earned in the current year by the endowment funds as well as allows for the distribution of the principal as per the stipulations of the donor as well as Management-designated funds.
+Spending policy and how the investment objectives relate to spending policy: The Trust has a policy of appropriating for distribution the interest earned in the current year by the endowment funds as well as allows for the distribution of the principal as per the stipulations of the donor as well as management-designated funds.
 This is consistent with the Trust's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.

 From time to time, the fair value of assets associated with the endowment funds may fall below the level that the donor or UPMIFA requires the Trust to retain as a fund of perpetual duration.
 In accordance with U.S. GAAP, deficiencies of this nature are reported in temporarily restricted and unrestricted net assets.
-There were no deficiencies as of June 30, 2016.
-These deficiencies result from unfavorable market fluctuations that occur shortly after the investment of new permanently restricted contributions.
+There were no deficiencies as of June 30, 2017 and 2016.